numalariamodeling/faculty-enrich-2022/content/modules/emod-how-to/emod-how-to.md

 #### Create CSV

-Create a file "my_nodes.csv" with the following columns:
+Create a file "my_node.csv" with the following columns:

 **Required**